Sunday, November 27, 2011

 You can check my latest posting in the post just below this table of contents.

 Unlike in the past, I'm beginning my blog with a table of contents on the 250 recipes I've posted.
 My "analytics" show that a number of recipes are hit by internet surfers who simply key in a type of recipe.
 That will continue as before.
-But for those who simply visit my blog to see what I posted recently, they hit my most recent recipe rather than see what's available.
+But for those who simply visit my blog to see what I posted recently, they should scroll down to the second post.

 interests them.
 That's especially true for things back in the archives.